danwing/metadata/draft-rw-flow-metadata.md

 * Bulk transfer:
 Most of the bulk transfer (file copy or printing) are reliable data with big sized packets.
 Real-Time Tx bit will be set to 0.
 Priority of that packet will be set in the following 2 bits.
 The packets, based on the Metadata and the QoS, will be transmitted in the path with high BDP and MTU size.

-Proactive transmission can be done at Layer 4 to avoid any possible loss (e.g., FEC [7]) or below as well [14], up to the network nodes to decide it.
+Proactive transmission can be done at Layer 4 to avoid any possible loss (e.g., {{?FEC=RFC6363}}) or below as well {{?I-D.meng-tsvwg-wireless-collaboration}}, up to the network nodes to decide it.
 Local retransmissions in L2 are more efficient than L4 end to end retransmissions.
-Explicit signaling this way can help reduce end to end loss and also exposes application-level parameters to the network to make end to end packet delivery more efficient by making the intermediaries more intelligent and capable of handling losses and congestion more effectively, as suggested in [14] as well.
+Explicit signaling this way can help reduce end to end loss and also exposes application-level parameters to the network to make end to end packet delivery more efficient by making the intermediaries more intelligent and capable of handling losses and congestion more effectively, as suggested in {{?I-D.meng-tsvwg-wireless-collaboration}} as well.
 This provides means and data required for achieving that.

 In today's network, packet prioritization and proactive loss management/avoidance is a challenge.
 Packet routing for reliable protocols (like TCP) has never been optimal for mixed data traffic.
 Retransmissions has been predominantly end-to-end with little to no room for intelligent routing, especially in reliable transports.
 UDP based protocols give more flexibility in having reliable and non-reliable traffic in the same connection - with different subchannels.
 But the existing protocols don't give an option for intermediaries to identify the nature of the packet without having to decrypt the packet, which is not a possibility, to determine the ideal route for the packet.
 There is no way for application to dictate which packet needs to go through which route and for the intermediaries to act upon them practically and efficiently.